Parliament @ Work

 Reproduced with permission of the Queensland Parliament

-In 1959, the Cooktown Orchid was made the State Flower Emblem of Queensland.
+In 1959, the Cooktown orchid was made the State Floral Emblem of Queensland.

-The Sapphire was made the State Gem Emblem of Queensland in 1985.
+The sapphire was made the State Gemstone Emblem of Queensland in 1985.

 Top of page